Bass-Ninja/SecureBank/README.md

 - Signing-key validation remains enabled
 - OpenID Connect metadata and signing keys are retrieved from Keycloak through its internal Docker address

-This preserves the public issuer used by the browser-facing OIDC flow while allowing the API to securely retrieve Keycloak's signing keys inside the Docker network.
+This preserves the public issuer used by the browser-facing OIDC flow while allowing the API to securely retrieve Keycloak's signing keys inside Docker.

 ## Run Locally